DataDog/extendeddaemonset/README.md

 `kubectl-eds canary fail <ExtendedDaemonSet name>`

-#### Reset Canary deployment

-Following failure of the Canary deployment, the `fail` annotation should be reset with this command.

-`kubectl-eds canary reset <ExtendedDaemonSet name>`

 ### How to migrate from a DaemonSet

 If you already have an application running in your cluster with a DaemonSet, it is possible to migrate to an ExtendedDaemonSet with a `smooth` migration path.